5.2. Exporting Data via S3¶

-In the management panel of a remote datacenter, open the SERVICES > S3 > GEO-REPLICATION screen.
+In the admin panel of a remote datacenter, open the STORAGE SERVICES > S3 > GEO-REPLICATION screen.

 In the section of the home S3 cluster, click TOKEN and, on the Get token panel, copy the token.

-In the management panel of the local datacenter, open the SERVICES > S3 > GEO-REPLICATION screen and click ADD DATACENTER.
+In the admin panel of the local datacenter, open the STORAGE SERVICES > S3 > GEO-REPLICATION screen and click ADD DATACENTER.

 Enter the copied token and click Done.

-Configure the remote Acronis Storage S3 cluster the same way.
+Configure the remote S3 cluster the same way.